Wyoming is lifting its mask mandate. We answered a few questions about the change.

 Yes.
 The existing health orders require face masks in most public settings on college and university campuses in the same clause of the health order that deals with K-12 schools.

-Additionally, spokesman Chad Baldwin said the university has no plans to relax its mask requirement.
+Additionally, UW spokesman Chad Baldwin said the university has no plans to relax its mask requirement.

 Where else will I still need to wear a mask?

-As before the statewide mask order was enacted, local jurisdictions can impose their own orders.
-It's yet unclear if any will.
+As was the case before the statewide mask order was enacted, local jurisdictions can impose their own orders.
+Teton County will reportedly seek its own.
+Natrona County officials said they will not.
+It’s unknown what officials in other jurisdictions are considering.

 Masks are required on federal property and at businesses that choose to require them.